A new engineering theory describing oblique free surface impact by flexible plates: Partitioned FSI solver

 Discrete Kirchhoff triangular (DKT) shell are used as the structural elements in this work \cite{bathe1981, earls2016}.
 The DKT shell element formulation considers a three node triangular element whose tangent stiffness matrix, $\bf{K_T}$ comprises the superimposition of the plane stress membrane stiffness, $\bf{K_m}$, plate bending stiffness, $\bf{K_b}$, and in-plane rotational stiffness, $\bf{K_\theta}$

 which takes the following matrix form

 In Equation \ref{DKT_stiffness}, the plate stress membrane stiffness assumes a constant plane stress, the plate bending stiffness assumes homogeneous isotropic material properties, and the in-plane rotational stiffness assumes the value of $10^{-14}$ times the smallest bending stiffness (a value selected to remove the in-plane rotational singularity from the stiffness matrix in the case where the local element coordinates happen to coincide with the global coordinates).
 These highly efficient shell elements provide satisfactory performance in the small deflection regime, while also ensuring satisfactory performance in the large deformation regime.
 Since the present work concerns the deformation of flexible plates subjected to various intensities of slamming impacts, this response regime flexibility in DKT shell elements, is especially favorable when it comes to accurately approximating the plate deformations.
-However, given that the thickness of the element is not updated during the solution process, this approach is not suitable for finite strains analysis.
 Interested readers can refer to \cite{earls2016} for extensive derivations and discussions on the plate bending stiffness, plane stress membrane stiffness, and in-plane rotational stiffness.